 - 5.0.1 Inter-Country adoption has become increasingly more complex in terms of the legal requirements of those countries that permit children to be placed for adoption outside of their country of origin.
-In recognition of this and given the specialist knowledge and expertise which this work demands, the Adoption Agency has a Service Level Agreement with a voluntary adoption agency based in Reading, Parents and Children Together (PACT), which is recognised as being a leading agency in this area of work, to provide this service on its behalf. - 5.0.2 Families who are normally resident in Bedfordshire wishing to adopt children from overseas are referred to PACT who will provide information and preparation training and will assess and approve families wishing to adopt children from overseas. - 5.0.3 Families are required to pay for their assessment in accordance with Regulations but Bedfordshire funds all of the initial counselling interviews. - 5.0.4 During 2011/2012 PACT received 6 enquiries concerning inter-country adoption from residents of Central Bedfordshire or Bedford Borough.
-2 of these enquiries were followed by an initial interview.
-During the period PACT approved one adoptive household and made one inter-country placement.
-This is a reduction in enquiries and interviews from the previous 12 months.
+In recognition of this and given the specialist knowledge and expertise which this work demands, the Adoption Agency has a Service Level Agreement with a voluntary adoption agency based in Reading, Parents and Children Together (PACT), which is recognised as being a leading agency in this area of work, to provide this service on its behalf. - 5.0.2 Families who are normally resident in Bedfordshire wishing to adopt children from overseas are referred to PACT who will provide information and preparation training and will assess and approve families wishing to adopt children from overseas. - 5.0.3 Families are required to pay for their assessment in accordance with Regulations but Bedfordshire funds all of the initial counselling interviews. - 5.0.4 During 2012/2013 PACT received 8 enquiries concerning inter-country adoption from residents of Central Bedfordshire or Bedford Borough.
+No enquirers followed up their enquiry with a request for an initial interview.
+For the second year running this is a decrease in activity in respect of inter-country adoption.